aguynamedben/interceptor-changing-smtp/README.md

 # Config Notes

+This problem demonstrates a potential bug in the dotenv gem or ActionMailer.
+I believe it's probably a bug with the dotenv gem.

 Things to note:

-* .env.development is setting up some ENV variable for the SMTP server.
+* .env.development is setting up some ENV variables for the SMTP server.
 The config assumes you're using the mailcatcher gem locally to catch sent emails.
 * config/initializers/smtp.rb is setting up Rails.application.config.action_mailer.smtp_settings to use those ENV variables
 * We have an interceptor setup in app/mailers/sent_email_interceptor.rb, as defined in the [ActionMailer docs](http://guides.rubyonrails.org/action_mailer_basics.html#intercepting-emails).
 * bin/rake email:try_send can be used to send the new user email